cartoonist/gum/README.md

 ### As a part of the source tree

-Download and extract pre-configured packages in [Releases](https://github.com/cartoonist/gum/releases).
-Copy the `include/gum` directory into the source tree.
+Download and extract pre-configured packages (i.e. `gum-x.x.x-noarch.tar.gz`) in [Releases](https://github.com/cartoonist/gum/releases).
+Copy the `include/gum`
+directory into the source tree.